williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 }
 ~~~

-<u>Response from Poll for Verification Complete</u>
+##### Response from Poll for Verification Complete

-The following response examples show different states: SUCCESS and TIMEOUT.
+The following response example shows the SUCCESS state.

 ##### Response Example
 {:.api .api-response .api-response-example}